 Instead, take into account your personal situation, the rate you can save, and what other support systems you have in case of an emergency.

-If you start with a small emergency fund, once you’ve begun saving at least some money for retirement and paid down high-interest debt, you can come back and build your emergency fund to an amount that helps you sleep better at night.
+If you start with a small emergency fund, once you’ve begun saving money for retirement and paid down high-interest debt, you can come back and build your emergency fund to an amount that helps you sleep better at night.